torch-core/tep-vault-standard/tep-vault.md

 - **Description**: Mint shares to `receiver` by depositing exactly `depositAmount` of Extra Currency.
 - **Requirements**:
     - MUST verify `in.valueCoins` covers required gas.
-    - MUST verify that Extra Currency deposits are supported by the vault's asset configuration.
+    - MUST verify that Extra Currency is an accepted deposit asset for the vault.
         - MUST verify that the specific Extra Currency ID is supported by the vault.
         - MUST verify that exactly one Extra Currency is deposited (multiple Extra Currencies in a single transaction are not allowed).
         - If Extra Currency deposits are not supported, the specific ID is not supported, or multiple Extra Currencies are deposited, SHOULD throw an error and reject the transaction.